Glowworm

-Glowworm or glow-worm is the common name for various groups of insect larvae and adult larviform females that glow through bioluminescence.
+Glowworm is any member of various groups of insect larvae and adult larviform females that glow through bioluminescence.
 They include the European common glow-worm and other members of the Lampyridae, but bioluminescence also occurs in the families Elateridae, Phengodidae and Rhagophthalmidae among beetles; as well as members of the genera Arachnocampa, Keroplatus and Orfelia among keroplatid fungus gnats.

 Beetles

-Four families of beetles are bioluminescent.
+4 families of beetles are bioluminescent.
 The wingless larviform females and larvae of these bioluminescent species are usually known as "glowworms".
 Winged males may or may not also exhibit bioluminescence.
 Their light may be emitted as flashes or as a constant glow, and usually range in colour from green, yellow, to orange.
 The families are closely related, and are all members of the beetle superfamily, Elateroidea.
 Phylogenetic analyses have indicated that bioluminescence may have a single evolutionary origin among the families Lampyridae, Phengodidae, and Rhagophthalmidae; but is likely to have arisen independently among Elateridae.